The Higman operations and embeddings of recursive groups: The main steps of embeddings of recursive groups

-Examples similar to Example~\ref{EX turn back}, Example~\ref{EX embedding of free metabelian into 2-generator group} are easy to construct for free \textit{soluble} groups, for free \textit{nilpotent} groups and, more generally, for other types of groups defined by commutator-based identities.
-Using Example~\ref{EX embedding of Burnside group} we can also construct sequence sets for free \textit{periodic} abelian, metabelian, soluble, nilpotent groups, etc.
+Examples similar to Example~\ref{EX turn back} and Example~\ref{EX embedding of free metabelian into 2-generator group} are easy to construct for free \textit{soluble} groups, for free \textit{nilpotent} groups and, more generally, for other types of groups defined by commutator-based identities.

-Further, since any \textit{divisible} abelian group is a direct product of copies of $\Q$ and of some $\Co_{p^\infty}$, it is not hard to use Example~\ref{EX embedding of rational group}, Example~\ref{EX embedding of Pruefer group} to get sequences of similar formats for them also.
-Moreover, every abelian group is a subgroup in an abelian divisible group, so we get similar sequences for embeddings of any countable abelian group (provided that its embedding into a countable divisible abelian group is concrustively, effectively given).
+Further, since any \textit{divisible} abelian group is a direct product of copies of $\Q$ and of some $\Co_{p^\infty}$, it is not hard to use Example~\ref{EX embedding of rational group} and Example~\ref{EX embedding of Pruefer group} to get sequences of similar formats for them also.
+Moreover, every abelian group is a subgroup in an abelian divisible group, so we get similar sequences for embeddings of any countable abelian group (provided that its embedding into a countable divisible abelian group is constructively, effectively given).

 \begin{Remark} We could continue collection of examples with the same features, but it already seems to be clear that there are numerous groups for which the respective sequence sets have certain similar ``format''.
 Namely: \begin{enumerate} \item -0.7mm Some coordinates in them have a \textit{fixed} value (or one of pre-given fixed values).
 Say, the initial $0$'th coordinate is equal to $1$ in each sequence $\alpha f_{k,l}$ in Example~\ref{EX turn back}.